 Catalogues that are really cluttered and completely covered with colour, text, BUY NOW messages and images all over the place are overwhelming.
 It’s difficult to focus or figure out what you want.

 Whereas, catalogues that have a clean, simple design, with a lot of white space and a simple layout of text and images, are very easy to understand.

 It’s the same with websites.

 In fact, studies have shown that the #1 factor that influences conversions is clarity.

-Your high converting Ecommerce homepage will immediately make obvious: what do you sell, who is it for, and how do they get it.
+You must make immediately obvious to your website visitors: what do you sell, who is it for, and how do they get it.